-As a result of global supply chain disruptions, the conflict between Russia and Ukraine, higher interest rates, fluctuations in currency values, inflation and other cost increases, there remains uncertainty surrounding the potential impact of such events on our results of operations and cash flows.
+As a result of global supply chain disruptions, the conflicts between Russia and Ukraine and between Israel and Hamas, higher interest rates, fluctuations in currency values, inflation and other cost increases, there remains uncertainty surrounding the potential impact of such events on our results of operations and cash flows.
 We are proactively taking steps to increase available cash on hand including, but not limited to, targeted reductions in discretionary operating expenses and capital expenditures and borrowing under our revolving credit facilities.

 On March 31, 2023, we completed our acquisition of Movingdots.
-We believe this acquisition will provide significant additional liquidity, with net cash proceeds of \$8.7 million expected to exceed the associated transaction, integration, and rationalization costs.
+We believe this acquisition has provided, and will continue to provide, significant additional liquidity, with net cash proceeds of \$8.7 million expected to exceed the associated transaction, integration, and rationalization costs.
 See "Business Acquisitions" below for more information regarding the acquisition of Movingdots.